observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 Now that we have the collector deployed, let's redeploy our new shiny auto-instrumented services ✨.

-Remember the the environment variables you looked up to configure the SDK?
-Now its time to use those and pass them into your deployment.
+Remember the environment variables you looked up to configure the SDK?
+Now it's time to use those and pass them into your deployment.

 In case you haven't found them, these are important SDK Configuration OpenTelemetry environment variables:

 Common to all languages:
 * [OTEL_EXPORTER_OTLP_ENDPOINT](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#endpoint-configuration) - this environment variables let you configure an OTLP/gRPC or OTLP/HTTP endpoint for your traces, metrics, and logs.
 In our case, we want to send it to OpenTelemetry Collector, so we need to specify here OpenTelemetry Collector endpoint.
-* [OTEL_SERVICE_NAME](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_service_name) - This will allow you to later distinguish from which service your data originated from.
+* [OTEL_SERVICE_NAME](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_service_name) - This will allow you to later distinguish which service your data originated from.
 * [OTEL_LOGS_EXPORTER](https://opentelemetry.io/docs/concepts/sdk-configuration/general-sdk-configuration/#otel_logs_exporter) - Specifies which exporter is used for logs.
-It defaults to `otlp`, though in Java application needs to be explictily specified.
+It defaults to `otlp`, though in Java application needs to be explicitly specified.

 Specific environment variables to .NET auto-instrumentation can be found [here](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation#instrument-a-net-application).